dropwizard-jobs/dropwizard-jobs/README.md

 * Jobs which are repeated after a certain time interval
 * Jobs which need to run at a specific time, via a cron-like expression

-This plugin now comes with optional dependency injection plugins.
+This plugin supports optional dependency injection via Guice and Spring modules.

 ## Installing the bundle